 Loose threads on the edges can also be quite annoying while stitching, as they can get tangled with your cross stitch threads.
 To prevent this, all you have to do is securing the edges to keep the fabric threads in place.
 The interesting thing about this point is that you don't necessarily have to hem the edges if you don't want to.
 There are some convenient alternatives, such as fabric glue or heat-activated hemming tapes.
 In my opinion, these are the best options as they save a lot of time, are simple to use, and cost-effective.

 Different needle sizes are available, just like different fabric sizes (which we'll discuss in the next point).
+This is why it's important to choose the right cross stitch needle.
 It's advisable to use a smaller needle size for higher fabric counts.
 Why?
 Because the higher the fabric count (meaning smaller squares for making crosses), the smaller the holes in the fabric grid.
 Conversely, if you're using a fabric with a lower count (larger squares and holes), it's recommended to use a thicker needle.

 If you're new to cross stitching, this tip is for you.
-Let's start with the basics: cross stitch fabrics, also known as aida, come in different grid sizes, also known as counts.
+Let's start with the basics: cross stitch fabrics come in different grid sizes, also known as counts.
 These counts indicate the number of crosses that fit within one inch (2.54 cm).
 The most common counts are 14, 16, and 18, although other options range from 6 to 22.

 Embroidering your project in mid-air is much more challenging than having it on a firm surface.
 Without proper support, you'll strain your arms, adopt poor posture, and have a harder time hitting the target with the needle.